MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 The compiler doesn't allow to call `label` or `label_signal` if the label is already set.
 The same rule applies for `on_press` handler.

 The trade-off for compile-time checked rules are generics.
-However it isn't a big problem in practice because in _view_ you often return them from a function by `impl Element`.
+However it isn't a big problem in practice because in _view_ you often return elements from a function by `impl Element`.
 And when you really need to _box_ them because you want to use them in a collection or in `match` / `if` arms, then you can because `Element` trait is [object safe](https://doc.rust-lang.org/reference/items/traits.html#object-safety) for these purposes.

+Another trade-off could be a bit cryptic error messages but I think they aren't too bad and maybe we'll be able to improve them.

 --